 “Other creative things I’ve seen include covering COBRA costs between a resignation and the date benefits start after hire, and delayed sign-on bonuses that pay out at three months and six months.
 That’s not just an attractor, but an attractor to stay.
 Employers should come to the plate with the best offer first.
 If there’s a negotiation, people don’t feel quite as valued.”

-Offering a competitive salary and benefits package to today’s engineering recruits is essential, but it’s just one piece of the puzzle.
+Offering a competitive engineering compensation package to today’s engineering recruits is essential, but it’s just one piece of the puzzle.
 You’ve got to find the right candidates, offer an engaging recruitment experience, and sell them on your company.
-Get started by signing up for Monster Hiring Solutions where you’ll receive expert recruiting advice and the latest hiring trends.
+Receive expert recruiting advice and the latest hiring trends from Monster.